-- The TC should enter the facility census number provided by the facility upon entrance if different than the number in the Facility Census box.
-The sample size number will automatically be adjusted, if necessary. - The residents included in the sample will have an in-depth investigation completed for any concern marked for further investigation. - There may be some residents who had concerns from the initial pool but are not included in the sample.
-The team will ensure their concerns are covered by sampled residents. - The sample should include only active residents.
-Closed records are not included in the total sample number. - As you discuss concerns for each sample resident, refer to the Sufficient and Competent Nurse Staffing facility task pathway to determine if any concerns may indicate staffing concerns. - Complaint/FRI residents: The team may include up to the maximum number of complaint/FRI residents in the sample based on the current facility census (see Attachment A).
-If there are more than the maximum number of complaint/FRI residents, the TC will have assigned the resident and complaint area directly to the investigation screen during offsite prep (i.e., the residents/investigations will not be displayed on the sample screen).
-Surveyors will only investigate the allegations for the complaint/FRI residents above the maximum number shown in Attachment A for each facility census size. - To finalize the sample, the TC opens the Finalize Sample screen in the navigator and clicks on the Start Sample Finalization button.
-The rest of the team should be on the Finalize Sample Screen. - To refresh the screen, use ALT+U if the TC pushed the Start Sample Finalization button before completing the initial pool and receiving all surveyors' data.
-Once the TC finalizes the sample, Alt+U will not work. - Unnecessary Medication Review: The system will select and display five initial pool residents for this review these residents may or may not be in the sample. - The system will only select non-initial pool residents for an Unnecessary Medication Review for two reasons: 1) A resident does not exist in the initial pool to cover the three required medications of insulin, anticoagulant, and Alzheimer's/dementia with an antipsychotic, and 2) If there are not five residents in the initial pool with medication concerns. - Confirm any non-initial pool resident(s) selected for the medication review are still in the facility.
-If one of these residents has been discharged, replace the discharged resident.
-To do this, click on the red "x," and a pop up will appear with the name of a resident to replace the discharged resident.
-Ensure the replacement resident is still in the facility. - The TC should share the data with team members using the Data Sharing screen (refer to Step 10 for instructions).
-Team members will be able to view, but not alter, the Finalize Sample screen.
+- Select Finalize Sample in the navigator. - The team will complete an in-depth investigation for all concerns marked for the residents included in the sample. - Some residents who had concerns from the initial pool may not be included in the sample.
+Ensure their concerns are covered by the sampled residents. - The sample should include only active residents. - Residents investigated for closed records and investigative areas that were initiated are not included in the total sample number.
+These residents cannot be removed on the sample screen. - Discuss the triggered task concerns as a team. - As you discuss concerns for each sample resident, determine if any concerns may indicate staffing concerns. - Complaint/FRI residents: The team may include up to the maximum number of complaint/FRI residents in the sample based on the current facility census (see Attachment A).
+If there are more than the maximum number of complaint/FRI residents, the TC will have assigned the resident and complaint area directly to the investigation screen during offsite prep (i.e., the residents/investigations will be displayed as read-only on the sample screen).
+Surveyors will only investigate the allegations for the complaint/FRI residents above the maximum number shown in Attachment A for each facility census size.
+The team should ensure that three residents are sampled for each of the care area(s) being investigated for the COMP/FRI residents. - The TC should enter the facility census number provided by the facility upon entrance if different than the number in the Facility Census box.
+The sample size number will automatically be adjusted, if necessary. - Click on the Start Sample Finalization button.
+You are required to finalize the Closed Record selection before you can click on the Start Sample Finalization button. - To refresh the screen, use ALT+U if the TC pushed the Start Sample Finalization button before completing the initial pool and receiving all surveyors' data.
+Do not use ALT+U once any changes have been made to the sample (e.g., residents added, sampled areas adjusted).
+Once the TC finalizes the sample, Alt+U will not work. - Unnecessary Medication Review: The system will select and display five initial pool residents for this review these residents may or may not be in the sample. - The system will only select non-initial pool residents for an Unnecessary Medication Review for two reasons: 1) A resident does not exist in the initial pool to cover the four required medications of insulin, anticoagulant, new diagnosis of schizophrenia with an antipsychotic for a person 65+ years, and Alzheimer's/dementia with an antipsychotic, and 2) If there are not five residents in the initial pool with medication concerns.